marcoman/ge-solutions-onboarding-gradle/README.md

 You will need to fork this repository if you want to tackle the CI part of experiments when onboarding.

-Your starting point is the `master` branch.
+Your starting point is the `master` branch with the `build` task.
+The `build` task will run all the neccessary checks and tests, as well as assemble the code.
 Good luck! :)

 ## List of issues